Topic Hub

 Design background jobs with retry policy, dead-letter handling, observability, queue health, and operational recovery.

-How to run background jobs safely in production by designing for retries, duplicate delivery, partial failure, and business-level correctness.
+How to run background jobs safely in production with replay-safe handlers, bounded retries, dead-letter triage, visibility timeouts, queue dashboards, and business-level correctness checks.

 Transactional Outbox Pattern in Microservices